 Cibiana di Cadore, the village of the murals, is a small town that is located near Cortina d'Ampezzo and has become famous all over the world thanks to the murals painted on the facades of the houses.
 Both local and international artists have contributed to make Cibiana a true open-air museum.
-In every glimpse of the village you can breathe history and tradition, so it's an ideal place where spend some hours immersed in culture and art.
+In every glimpse of the village you can breathe history and tradition, so it's an ideal place to spend some hours immersed in culture and art.

 Cibiana di Cadore is considered one of the most beautiful and suggestive villages in the province of Belluno, we strongly recommend you to visit it, if you have the opportunity to move in the surroundings of Cortina d'Ampezzo.

 If you are interested in this topic, you should read the article below, where we recommend you some destinations:

 Cibiana di Cadore can be easily reached from state road 51 of Alemagna.
 Just before Venas di Cadore you must turn right, in the direction of Zoldo Alto and Passo Cibiana.
 The intersection is well signposted.

 Starting from Cortina d'Ampezzo it takes about 40 minutes, for a distance of 33 kilometers, 20,5 miles.
 Unfortunately, this is not a particularly panoramic or interesting route.
 Since it's a narrow mountain road with sharp turns, you should drive slowly, we also recommend using the navigator.
 If you don't have a car, it's possible to reach Cibiana also by bus, but the very few runs that go there could make the organization a bit complicated.

 Once you reach your destination, you'll find a large parking lot on the left, just before reaching the town.
 In peak season you may find some traffic, so we recommend leaving early in the morning, especially in case of uncertain weather, to increase the chances of finding a car parking.